3rd National Congress of the Workers' Party of Vietnam

-The Third National Congress of the Workers' Party of Vietnam took place from September 5 to 10, 1960 in Hanoi, Vietnam.
+The Third National Congress of the Workers' Party of Vietnam took place from September 5 to 10, 1960 in Hanoi, North Vietnam.
 The congress was attended by 525 official delegates and 51 alternate delegates, representing 500,000 party members from both regions of the country, along with the presence of more than 16 Communist Parties across the world and other international organizations.

 Historical context

-The Third Congress of the Workers' Party of Vietnam took place in the context of North Vietnam having just completed economic recovery after the Resistance war against France and Land Reform along with Industrial and Commercial Reform; while in the South Vietnam, a movement against the Ngo Dinh Diem and American imperialism had been taking place since late 1959 and had become the Đồng Khởi Movement since early 1960.
+The Third Congress of the Workers' Party of Vietnam took place in the context of North Vietnam having just completed economic recovery after the Resistance war against France and Land Reform along with Industrial and Commercial Reform; while in South Vietnam, an insurgency against Ngo Dinh Diem and American influence had been taking place since late 1959 and had become the Đồng Khởi Movement since early 1960.

 Work

 The Congress discussed and assessed that the revolution in the two regions was making important progress.
 From that assessment, the Congress set out the strategic tasks of the revolution in the whole country and the tasks of each region; clearly pointed out the position and role of the revolution in each region and the relationship between the revolution in the two regions.